 Campaign Chair Dave House Gives Michigan Tech $10 Million, Largest Gift in University History

-Michigan Technological University alumnus Dave House has made a $10 million pledge to the University's national campaign, Michigan Tech Fund Chairman George Butvilas told the University's Board of Control at its regular meeting on campus today.
+Michigan Technological University alumnus Dave House has made a $10 million pledge to the University's national campaign, Michigan Tech Fund Chairman George Butvilas told the University's Board of Trustees at its regular meeting on campus today.

 With most of the contribution to come during House's lifetime, including two endowed professorships established recently, it is the largest outright gift that Michigan Tech has ever received.

 House is the volunteer chair of the University's national fund-raising campaign, which is in its earliest stages.
 His giving will support Michigan Tech's strategic objective of becoming a world-class public research university by helping to recruit and retain top graduate and research faculty, as wells as deans and department chairs.

 "Increasing complexity in every field has driven the need for more advanced degrees, and Michigan Tech must meet that need," said House.
 "A well executed strategic plan will attract and retain the best faculty needed to propel Michigan Tech nationally into the top quadrant and better prepare tomorrow's students for tomorrow's world."

 Michigan Tech President Glenn D. Mroz expressed his gratitude to House for ongoing support of his alma mater.
 "He recognizes Michigan Tech's accomplishments, believes in our direction, and is confident that we can be a great university," said Mroz.
 "He's investing in the people of Michigan Tech to make that happen."

 House, who earned a BS in Electrical Engineering at Michigan Tech, is the retired president of Nortel Networks, former CEO of Bay Networks and a long time Intel executive.
 He currently is chairman of Brocade Communication Systems of San Jose, Cal.